This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 - Standardization – recipes, procedures, and production planning

 - Employee skill level, training and supervision

-The number and complexity of menu items affects the production hours needed.
+The number and complexity of menu items affect the production hours needed.
 If you have a menu with many items requiring difficult production techniques, you will require more preparation time per item.
 If your menu consists of a limited number of items requiring minimal preparation, you will require less time.

 Use of Convenience Foods

-Foods prepared on site require more preparation than similar menu items made with convenience foods, such as pre-portioned meats or desserts.
+Foods prepared on-site require more preparation than similar menu items made with convenience foods, such as pre-portioned meats or desserts.
 You can reduce your labor costs by using convenience foods.
 However, you must consider two other factors: convenience foods can increase your food costs and may affect the quality of your product.